tdcosim/TDcoSim/docs/user_guide_introduction.md

 # Introduction

+T&D co-simulation can be a powerful tool to capture short and long term dynamics between the transmission system and distribution system with a higher degree of fidelity and convenience than would be possible with running separate simulations for each system.

+This guide is intended to introduce the user to the usage and working of the Argonne T&D co-simulation tool (**TDcoSim**).
+Multiple examples, have also been included to illustrate the capabilities of the tool.

+## What is it?

-The TDcoSim tool can be used to perform static and dynamic co-simulation of transmission and distribution networks with photovoltaic systems as distributed energy resources (PV-DER's).
-The following figure illustrates the various components that can simulated using the TDcoSim tool.
-Note that transmission and distribution network are simulated in PSS/E, and OpenDSS respectively while PV-DER's are simulated using [Solar PV-DER simulation-utility.](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility)
+**TDcoSim** is a software tool that  can be used to perform static and dynamic co-simulation of transmission and distribution networks with photovoltaic systems as distributed energy resources (PV-DER's).
+The following figure illustrates the various components that can be simulated using **TDcoSim**.

 ![14-bus transmission, 13-bus distribution network, and Solar PVDER](images/simulation_objects.png)